aorliche/ukb-longitudinal-smt-vis/README.md

 <img src='https://github.com/aorliche/ukb-longitudinal-smt-vis/blob/9d118f99149020c967f376bcd9442c79ce2a8830/images/significance.png' alt='significance.png' width='600'>

+# FC Increases in Cross-Sectional Data

+We find that FC significantly increases overall in cross-sectional data with age, although not moreso in SMT-VIS compared to other regions.
+This raises the possibility of a change in scanner task during the second longitudinal scan.

 # How to Use

 Requires jupyter notebook and common python packages (no requirements.txt, they are very standard).